 - Medications: You may be prescribed cardiomyopathy medicine to control symptoms such as high blood pressure.

-- Devices: The doctors often plan certain types of devices through surgery which can improve your hearts function.
+- Devices: The doctors often plan certain types of devices through surgery that can improve your heart's function.
 Some devices are Implantable cardioverter-defibrillator (ICD).
 Ventricular assist device (VAD) and pacemaker.

 - Surgery: In some cases, surgical procedures such as septal myectomy may be performed to remove the damaged part and improve blood flow.

 If you are looking for a cardiomyopathy cure, cult.fit can provide world-class medical assistance.
 Our dedicated doctors also offer online consultation.
 Just visit our website or app and book an appointment with the country's top cardiologists.